kudrom/lupulo/docs/layout_language.rst

 -------

-There are several widgets provided by default in the base distribution of m3dpi_ui.
+There are several widgets provided by default in the base distribution of lupulo.

 As said above, each widget can define infinite attributes that the layout must provide in order to be constructed and added to the web page.

-The widgets distributed currently in m3dpi_ui are:
+The widgets distributed currently in lupulo are:

 .. toctree::
     :maxdepth: 1